Quantum Computing

 Such Bell states have the peculiar property that the particles always "know" about each other, even if they are separated by huge distances; this property is commonly associated with the "non-locality" of quantum mechanics.
 Entanglement such as this is a basic ingredient of quantum computing.
 Figure 03 shows that a measurement of one entangled member will determine the outcome for the other member -- either in the same state if the Bell state is Eq.(2), Eq.(3) or in the opposite state if the Bell state is Eq.(4), Eq.(5).
 Figure 04 shows an experiment that implements the entangled states of two photons.

-Teleportation Suppose particle 1 which Alice wants to teleport is in the initial state:
+Teleportation In teleportation there are three spin spaces entangled together.
+Suppose particle 1 which Alice wants to teleport is in the initial state:

 |f1 = a |11 + b |01 ------ (6)